-The global war of words between Ukrainian President Volodymyr Zelensky and US President Donald Trump over the weekend has plunged US-Ukraine relations to an all-time low.
-Ukraine could lose the full support of the Trump administration, leaving it exposed to greater pressure from Russia.
+The global war of words between Ukrainian President Volodymyr Zelensky and US President Donald Trump over the weekend has brought US-Ukraine relations to an all-time low.
+Ukraine could lose the support of the Trump administration altogether, leaving it facing greater pressure from Russia.

-The United States is an economic and military superpower, but it is heavily dependent on foreign supplies of essential minerals, especially rare earths - a group of 17 elements important in high-tech manufacturing, from electric car batteries, smartphones to modern weapons systems.
+The United States is an economic and military superpower, but it is heavily dependent on foreign supplies of essential minerals, especially rare earths - a group of 17 elements vital to high-tech manufacturing, from electric car batteries and smartphones to modern weapons systems.

 According to the US Geological Survey (USGS), the US has only about 1.9 million tons of rare earth reserves, ranking 7th in the world after China (44 million tons), Brazil (21 million tons), India (6.9 million tons), Australia (5.7 million tons), Russia (3.8 million tons), Vietnam (3.5 million tons).
 Greenland has 1.5 million tons.

-However, China currently controls about 70% of global rare earth mining output and nearly 90% of refining capacity, forcing the US to import 60-70% from this country.
+However, China currently controls about 70% of global rare earth mining output and nearly 90% of refining capacity, forcing the US to import up to 60-70% from this country.

 That dependence is not just an economic issue, but also a national security issue.
 Rare earths and other critical minerals such as lithium, cobalt and titanium are the backbone of strategic industries.